Coya Therapeutics, Inc. (NASDAQ:COYA) Short Interest Up 65.5% in May

-Coya Therapeutics, Inc. (NASDAQ:COYA – Get Rating) was the target of a large growth in short interest in the month of May.
+Coya Therapeutics, Inc. (NASDAQ:COYA – Get Rating) saw a significant growth in short interest during the month of May.
 As of May 31st, there was short interest totalling 44,200 shares, a growth of 65.5% from the May 15th total of 26,700 shares.
-Currently, 0.6% of the company’s shares are sold short.
-Based on an average daily volume of 121,900 shares, the days-to-cover ratio is currently 0.4 days.
+Approximately 0.6% of the company’s shares are sold short.
+Based on an average trading volume of 121,900 shares, the days-to-cover ratio is currently 0.4 days.

-Several research firms recently commented on COYA.
-BTIG Research began coverage on Coya Therapeutics in a research report on Thursday, May 18th.
+Several equities research analysts have weighed in on COYA shares.
+BTIG Research started coverage on Coya Therapeutics in a research note on Thursday, May 18th.
 They set a “buy” rating on the stock.
-Chardan Capital boosted their price target on Coya Therapeutics from $9.00 to $11.00 in a research report on Wednesday, June 7th.
+Chardan Capital boosted their price objective on Coya Therapeutics from $9.00 to $11.00 in a research note on Wednesday, June 7th.

 Institutional Inflows and Outflows

 An institutional investor recently bought a new position in Coya Therapeutics stock.
-AIGH Capital Management LLC purchased a new position in Coya Therapeutics, Inc. (NASDAQ:COYA – Get Rating) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor purchased 560,000 shares of the company’s stock, valued at approximately $2,653,000.
-Coya Therapeutics makes up 0.9% of AIGH Capital Management LLC’s investment portfolio, making the stock its 26th biggest holding.
-AIGH Capital Management LLC owned 5.79% of Coya Therapeutics as of its most recent filing with the Securities & Exchange Commission.
+AIGH Capital Management LLC bought a new stake in shares of Coya Therapeutics, Inc. (NASDAQ:COYA – Get Rating) in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 560,000 shares of the company’s stock, valued at approximately $2,653,000.
+Coya Therapeutics accounts for 0.9% of AIGH Capital Management LLC’s holdings, making the stock its 26th largest holding.
+AIGH Capital Management LLC owned about 5.79% of Coya Therapeutics at the end of the most recent reporting period.

 Coya Therapeutics Price Performance